Denise Erland, FNP-C

 Your body is a regulatory system.
 It reads signals from your hormones, your sleep, your stress response, your gut, and your metabolic markers to make a single decision: burn or conserve.
 When those signals communicate instability, your body mounts what I call an adaptive defense.
 It slows your metabolism, increases hunger, and resists fat loss.
 This is not a malfunction.
 It is your biology doing exactly what it was designed to do.

-This practice is intentionally inclusive and affirming, welcoming women across the full spectrum of gender and sexual identity.
-Our approach is trauma-informed and built around your specific physiology and life context—because resolving metabolic resistance requires a foundation of safety.
+The same design choice that lets me know your full clinical history also lets me build a practice explicitly around the people this care is for.
+Midlife Metabolic Medicine is woman- and LGBTQ+ owned, and we are an inclusive and affirming environment, welcoming patients from across the full spectrum of gender and sexual identity.
+Our approach is trauma-informed and built around your specific physiology and life context — because resolving metabolic resistance requires a foundation of safety.

 If you are ready to address your metabolic and hormonal health with the same rigor you bring to the rest of your life, I built this practice for you.